reshamas/reshamas.github.io/_posts/2018-05-09-resource-guide-for-women-in-data-science.md

 - subscribing to their newsletters
 - joining a local chaper
 - attending their talks and workshops (where applicable: hackathons, conferences)
+- being an event speaker; giving a workshop
 - volunteering your time

 If there is not a local chapter, consider starting one and enlist the aid of others.